RiccardoBiondi/segmentation/docs/source/snakemake.rst

 =========

 Since the segmentation of several patients is time-consuming, we have provided a snakemake pipeline to automate the process.
-These pipeline also allows to train other set of centroids and use it for the segmentation.
-This file allows also to set the usage of the hardware resources, like the number of threads and the amount of memory.
+This pipeline also allows to train other set of centroids and use it for the segmentation.
+This file allows to customize the usage of the hardware resources, like the number of threads and the amount of memory.

 Segment Multiple Scan
 ---------------------

-First of all, you have to creat two folders :
+First of all, you have to create two folders :
   - INPUT : contains all and only the CT scans to segment
-  - OUTPUT : mpty folder, will contain the segmented scans as *nrrd*.
+  - OUTPUT : empty folder, will contain the segmented scans as *nrrd*.

 Now simply execute from command line